 Outreach and identification are vital components of a strong coordinated entry system.
-Workshops in this track supports the work of outreach for engaging special populations, utilizing technology, practicing self-care and safety, and highlights new and potential collaborations with Federally Qualified Health Centers, including Healthcare for the Homeless Grantees and youth serving organizations.
+Workshops in this track support the work of outreach for engaging special populations, utilizing technology, practicing self-care and safety, and highlight new and potential collaborations with community health centers, including Healthcare for the Homeless grantees, law enforcement, and youth serving organizations.
 Outreach is examined both as a product of a coordination of resources and as a set of practices that guides day-to-day work in the field.

 Given its complexity, family homelessness requires collaboration from multiple sectors to ensure the needs of all family members are addressed.
-This track will emphasize cross-sector collaboration and addressing the unique needs of each family experiencing homelessness and best practices for connecting them with community resources.
+This track will emphasize cross-sector collaboration and new strategies for understanding the unique needs of each family experiencing homelessness and best practices for connecting them with community resources.
 This track is sponsored by the Office of Early Childhood.

 The intersection of health and homelessness highlights both the potential of new partnerships and the need to better understand the social determinants of health.
 Workshops in this track will consider how health is determined in part by access to social and economic opportunities and how coordinated entry systems can increase collaboration with health care providers at many levels (street, clinic, hospital) to improve outcomes in health and housing stability.

 While Connecticut has established a nationally recognized homelessness response system, we still face challenges in ensuring homelessness is rare, brief, and non-reoccurring for all populations.
-In this track, we examine innovative strategies in shelter diversion, rapid exit, and housing stabilization aimed at reducing length of time homeless.
+In this track, we examine innovative strategies in resolving housing crises earlier, shelter diversion, rapid exit, and housing stabilization aimed at reducing length of time homeless.
 This track is sponsored by the Department of Housing.

 Systemic racism has led to an over representation of people of color in the homeless response system.
 Workshops in this track will discuss how to identify and address racial inequities related to housing and homelessness.